jhu-cs-uima-sp19/uFree/README.md

  4/27 Meet with Ryenne.
 Prepare for demo.

- 5/2 Wrap up on sprint 2.
-Ready for submission!
+ 5/2 Wrap up on sprint 2

+ 5/3 Work day.
+Ready for submission